-All of the report software I’ve used has it’s strengths and weaknesses.
-Here a quick overview of Tableau vs Xcelsius and SSRS, .
+All of the reporting software I’ve used has it’s strengths and weaknesses.
+Here is a quick overview of Tableau vs Xcelsius and SSRS.

 Xcelsius – a dashboard tool

 - Looks great – has the ‘wow’ factor for any first time report viewer